UniversalSuperBox/SparkBot/docs/writing-commands.rst

     @MY_BOT.command("testcommand")
     def testcommand(commandline):

-As usual, we use the :func:`sparkbot.core.SparkBot.command` decorator to add this function to our bot's list of commands.
+As usual, we use the :meth:`sparkbot.core.SparkBot.command` decorator to add this function to our bot's list of commands.
 However, notice that we defined the function to take the argument ``commandline``.
 This is one of several keywords that SparkBot recognizes.
 When executing your function, it will find this keyword and send the ``commandline`` property accordingly.

 When the user types ``testcommand some cool stuff``, this code receives the following list as its ``commandline`` argument::